 The Center’s Student Academic Advisers (SAA) are specially selected, trained and supervised peer advisers who assist students with questions about their degree progress and academic requirements on a walk-in basis.
 The SAA staff also does outreach programs with student groups and organizations.

 Academic Advising Center, Lecture Hall

 Coordinator: Dr. Emily Halligan

 The First-Year Experience is an advising program specifically for freshmen, pairing each incoming student with a faculty member or professional staff member who has been selected and prepared to work with new students.
 Advisers and students work together throughout the first year to orient the student to the university and to identify and use resources that will enhance the student’s educational experience and transition to the university.
-The relationship between the FYE adviser and the student helps develop successful, active members of the university community who are able to make effective education decisions.
+The relationship between the FYE adviser and the student helps develop active members of the university community who are able to make effective decisions about their academic progress and success.
 Following the FYE year, students who have chosen a major are assigned to a faculty adviser in their chosen department.